Mention the word "grammar" and students cringe. In fact, most teachers will cringe, too.

 An awesome way to teach and practice any verb tense is through biographies.
 Try this activity to contrast the simple past and present perfect tenses.
 Find out which celebrities or sports stars your students admire.
 Then find a short biography or write one yourself summarizing a celebrity's main achievements.
 Read the bio with your students and make sure they understand the differences.
 Point out examples that clearly illustrate this: “He starred in his first hit film in 1985.
 But he has worked in 20 hit films throughout his career.”

 Here's another way in which you can use your students’ interest in certain celebrities including sports stars.
 Cut out celebrity pics from entertainment magazines (in fact, I recommend stocking up on a big pile of photos to use in a variety of activities).
 Use these pictures to teach comparatives and superlatives: “Katie Holmes is taller than Tom Cruise.”; “Ariana Grande is more talented than Taylor Swift.”; and it works great with comparative adverbs: “Shakira is a better dancer than Ricky.” and “Cristiano Ronaldo holds the official record for scoring the most goals in football history.”

 A or an?

-This activity works great with beginners, including small children.
+This activity works effectively with beginners, including small children.
 Cut up a list of several words that either take “a” or “an” and mix them up.
 For very young learners, you may use pictures instead of words.
-Then divide students into pairs of groups, and have them put the words in two piles, depending on the article.
+Then divide students into pairs or groups, and have them put the words in two piles, depending on the article.
 Once they have their piles ready, ask them if they can figure out the rule by themselves.